 Visas & Permits

 All visitors to PNG need a visa.
-These can be applied for in advance from your closest PNG embassy or consulate with processing times regularly taking 1 month – please plan ahead!
-Some nationalities may be eligible for a visa on arrival in PNG at Port Moresby however we strongly discourage team members from taking this option as it can be suspended at short notice and due to slow processing times requires a significant gap between your international flight landing into Port Moresby and your onwards connection to Misima Island – with domestic flights only every 3 days, missing your connection may mean you are unable to join the expedition team.
+There are several options available.
+E-visas have been introduced relatively recently and are available for US/Canada/UK/EU citizens for either 30 or 60 days at a cost of $50 (Easy Visitor Permit).
+You can also apply for a visa in advance from your closest PNG embassy or consulate with processing times regularly taking 1 month – please plan ahead for this option!
+Some nationalities may be eligible for a visa on arrival in PNG at Port Moresby however we recommend checking the situation for this beforehand as it can be suspended at short notice and can take a significant amount of time on arrival at the airport.
+Bear this in mind if you have a short onwards connection to Misima Island – with domestic flights only every 3 days, missing your connection may mean you are unable to join the expedition team.

 All team members should have valid passports.
 These should have at least six months validity remaining from date of entry to Papua New Guinea.
 You should have at least four free pages for immigration stamps.
 Please send a clear, colour copy of your passport to Secret Compass ahead of the expedition and carry photocopies with you in a safe, dry place.